Petroleum refining in the United States

 Petroleum refining in the United States in 2024 had a capacity of 18.4 million barrels per day.
-Although the US was the world's largest net importer of refined petroleum products as recently as 2008, the US became a net exporter in 2010, and in 2014 was the largest exporter and the largest net exporter of refined petroleum.
-As of January 2019, there were 135 operating refineries in the US, distributed among 30 states.
+Although the U.S. was the world's largest net importer of refined petroleum products as recently as 2008, the U.S. became a net exporter in 2010, and in 2014 was the largest exporter and the largest net exporter of refined petroleum.
+As of January 2024, there were 132 operating refineries in the US, distributed among 30 states.